ReachableCEO/CNWHUD/icloudInfraTodo.md

 ## CIO/enterprise IT/Platform IT (due by end of day Sunday)

-- Out of box experience erp instances
+- Get woodpecker agent configured and deployed on all three docker hosts
+- Deploy NetBird
+- Create comprehensive docker container list and pull to tsys1
 - Setup cloudron backups to b2
 - Fix nextcloud file lock issue
 - Static file hosting… mdbook/mkdocs -> cloudron surfer? also gitea actions and woodpecker CI to sync to surfer?
 Or if staying with markdown , GitHub pages?
 Also grav with git sync plugin is looking tempting.
-- Copy data to cloudron from zfs drives
 - Configure discourse elasticsearch full text search
 - configure nextcloud elasticsearch full text search